Click here to buy dr. hermann bayer's author-signed books

 and (c) the sports version for competition.

-In all other Japanese martial arts, there are different terms for these different versions.
-For instance, there is the term ju-jutsu, [or ju-jitsu], for the original combat version used by samurai in ancient Japan, and there is the new term judo for its modern sports variation.
+In all other Japanese martial arts, we find different terms for these different versions.
+For instance, there is the term ju-jutsu, [or ju-jitsu], for the original combat version used by samurai in ancient Japan, and there is the new term ju-do for its modern sports variation.

 (a) Classic “karate-jutsu” [initially called Ti in Okinawan language and Te in Japanese], is bugei-karate for the civilian Okinawan self-protection version, created 600+ years ago, and practiced secretly on the island.